IntersectMBO/cardano-coin-selection/information/repository-creation-process.md

 closure* of module dependencies required by the modules that we're interested in.

-A safe way to achieve this is to *iteratively* remove files that we've not interested in, while confirming that it is still possible to build the remaining subset, repeating the process until all unwanted files are deleted.
+A safe way to achieve this is to *iteratively* remove files that we're not interested in, while confirming that it is still possible to build the remaining subset, repeating the process until all unwanted files are deleted.